aptly-io/psga/README.md

 ### Example with a Controller

-It's not very functional (completely independent from PySimpleGUI).
+It's not very functional (without using any PySimpleGUI functionality).
 But it illustrates the use of a `Controller` in combination with the `action` decorator and `Dispatcher`.